 - Regional Innovation Task Force Co-Chair

-- Boy Scouts of America - Daniel Beard Council
+- Boy Scouts of America - Dan Beard Council

 - Children's Hospital Medical Center Former CEO, Current Advisor to the President, Former Chair and Member of Board of Trustees